 My thoughts on the level of difficulty were quickly wiped from consciousness as I came across the first descent, slick from the previous evening’s rain.

 While there are trees to use for leverage on the way down, I just couldn’t seem to attain sure footing even in my shoes, which are trail hikers recommended specifically for the Appalachian Trail with a phenomenal grip.
 I will admit, I contemplated turning back.

-But it was at this point that I ran into my personal trainer and his parents who were coming back from the overlook.
+But it was at this point that I ran into some friends who were coming back from the overlook.
 That put a fire in my belly.
-If they could do it, I was convinced I could manage these awkward bits, as well.
+If they could do it, I was convinced I could manage these awkward bits as well.
 Onward I went, albeit slowly, crossing the last of the most slippery portions of the trail.

 The next ascent seemed to go on for a good while and, though you’re certainly climbing, it’s more gradual which makes it seem almost flat in comparison to some of the other areas.